AryMF/GDL004-social-network/Readme.md

 * You can see, update and delete a post you've made.
 * You can change the privacy of a post you've made.

+### Motivation
+DIYers was developed as the 4th project of the Laboratoria Bootcamp in Guadalajara, Jalisco, México.

 ## 3. User Stories